alstr/photo-elixir/README.md

 Although Django's development server is convenient, if using it for prolonged testing you may want to edit Django's `BaseDatabaseWrapper` class to set `force_debug_cursor` to `False` and disable query logging, which can be expensive.

-On low memory Pi's (<=1GB), it can be helpful to enable the swap file on your Pi.
+On low memory Pis (<=1GB), it can be helpful to enable the swap file on your Pi.

 ### Other considerations

-Timezone is currently set to Europe/London but this could be moved into the settings file to allow for easier configuration.
+The timezone is currently set to Europe/London but this could be moved into the settings file to allow for easier configuration.

 ### Hardware